It’s easy to understand the hype behind ChatGPT, the new artificial intelligence writing assistant on the block by OpenAI.

 All areas where AI writing assistants, trained for these use cases can help.

-The use cases listed for marketing teams are only multiplied for marketing agencies who are tasked with delivering all of the above for multiple clients at once.
+The use cases listed for marketing teams are only multiplied for marketing agencies who are tasked.

 The importance of creating content optimised for SEO can not be overstated.
 Marketeers want to give their audience what they want with the least amount of friction.
 It will come as a surprise to no one that the first three 3 results get the vast majority of clicks.